 As we’ve grown, we’ve gotten more and more visits from our friends north of the border.
 However, many of the weather stations we’ve reviewed in the States either aren’t available in Canada (or elsewhere internationally), or are prohibitively expensive.
 So, we got to work and researched the best home weather stations in Canada and were surprised (if not slightly envious).

 While brands like Ambient Weather and Davis Instruments are available in Canada, importing them into Canada is expensive due to shipping rates.
 All is not lost: Ambient Weather licences some stations from Ecowitt.
 For example, the Ambient Weather WS-5000 is the same as the Ecowitt HP2553 weather station.
 They’re identical in functionality, except at the moment, Ecowitt doesn’t offer any smart home functionality.

 Are you thinking about purchasing a weather station?
 Here are some answers to frequently asked questions from readers, some unique to Canada.

 Yes.
 While most will not need to worry about extreme weather conditions, those living in the North deal with more significant extremes.
 In these areas, weather station maintenance will be necessary.

 I want to place the station in an area with little (or no) sunlight during the winter.
 What should I do?

 Weather stations typically include a battery backup if there isn’t enough sunlight (all of the models we recommend do).
-Regardless of where it is installed, we recommend using lithium batteries, as they perform better in colder temperatures than traditional batteries.
-Most home weather stations will operate without much trouble down to temperatures of -20C, although any battery will have reduced battery life when temperatures fall below 0C for extended periods.
+Regardless of where it is installed, we recommend using lithium batteries, which perform better in colder temperatures than traditional batteries.
+Most home weather stations will operate without much trouble at temperatures of -20C, although any battery will have reduced battery life when temperatures fall below 0C for extended periods.
 We do not recommend installing home weather stations in climates where temperatures are well below freezing for much of the winter.

 I don’t live in Canada.
 Can I still buy these weather stations?